silverhammermba/superuser/extras/answers.markdown

    any one of the 30 thousand English words that are eight letters long; or can it?
-We know that all of the Xs decrypt to the same letter, so we're looking for an English word that's eight letters long where the first, third, fourth, and eigth letters are all the same.
+We know that all of the Xs decrypt to the same letter, so we're looking for an English word that's eight letters long where the first, third, fourth, and eighth letters are all the same.
 From almost 30,000 words that narrows the list down to 8.
 Add in the requirement that the second and sixth letters have to match (because of the U) and we get just one possibility: GIGGLING.